ideoforms/isobar/README.md

 # Introduction

 isobar is a Python library for expressing and constructing musical patterns, designed for use in algorithmic composition.
 It allows for concise construction, manipulation and transposition of sequences, supporting scalar operations on lazy patterns.

+Output can be sent via MIDI, OSC or SocketIO, or written to a .mid file.
+Input (for interactive systems) can be taken via MIDI, and patterns can be read from a .mid file.

+Timing can be synchronised with an external MIDI clock, or generated internally.
+For fluid control over timings, the internal clock can also be warped by patterns subclassing the PWarp class; for example, a PWRallantando can be used to generate a gradual, exponential decrease in tempo.

 Most of the major parts of isobar are subclasses of Pattern, which implement's Python's iterator protocol.
 The next() method is called to generate the subsequent item in a pattern, with the StopIterator exception raised when a pattern is exhausted.
 Builtins such as list() and sorted() can thus be used to process the output of a Pattern.

 # Usage